 Get a new mattress

 The cause of your back pain could be an old, saggy mattress.
 A firm or too soft mattress can also cause back pain and sleep disturbance.
 Visit Avocado mattress and buy one that is organic.
 You can get a good mattress that provides maximum back support and increases comfort to improve the quality of your sleep.
+Sometimes the bed sheets you use can make you sleep in uncomfortable positions.
+Purchase one from dreamy-bedding.com and enjoy good sleep.

 You can also adjust your bed and get a reclining position that does not strain your back.
 Alternatively, get a hammock that is more comfortable for your back.
 This allows you to remain suspended in the air so that nothing presses your back while asleep.